-The Clark County Poor Farm Administration building is a 2-story brick building constructed in 1926 in the Italian Renaissance style.
-The brick building is clad in stucco and has a board form concrete foundation and basement.
-The building faces north to NE 78th Street and is comprised of a two-story, hipped roofed central mass with one-story, forward-projecting, gabled wings at each end.
+Clark County Poor Farm / SW Washington Experiment Station Name of Property mass with one-story, forward-projecting, gabled wings at each end.
 The board form concrete daylight basement is ornamented with horizontal grooves and topped by a concrete belt course.
 The walls above the belt course are stucco and feature brick quoins at all outside corners.
 Centered on the front (north) elevation of each gabled wing is a large, Palladian-motif window with a central 10-over-10 wood sash window flanked by 2-over-2 wood sash windows, all capped by a heavy entablature.
 The central window is topped by a molded arch with a brick diamond in the center.
 The gables have heavily-moulded cornices and cornice returns, while the elaborated cornice along the hipped roof of the main central mass features Doric ornamental triglyphs and pendant guttae across the principal (north) elevation.
 The cornice continues across the side and rear elevations of the building's central mass, but without the triglyphs and guttae.
 A 1926 architectural sketch of the Clark County Poor Farm Administration Building by DeYoung and Roald Architects illustrates the building heavily ornamented with the existing Italian Renaissance details (Figure 5).
 Although several of the windows and the front entrance have been altered, the building retains sufficient integrity of the building's Italian Renaissance design through its form, cladding materials, and ornamentation.

 The original entrance was recessed into the façade, surrounded by an entablature and capped by a molded arch with a large medallion in the center.
 The doors themselves were paired, and the doorway was flanked by half-round columns and was accessed by concrete or brick stairs.
-This entrance was removed in 1968 and infilled with stucco and a multilight fixed window (Figure 6).
-V
+This entrance was removed in 1968 and infilled with stucco and a multi-light fixed window (Figure 6).